microsoft/fabrikate/docs/component.md

 * `hooks`: Hooks enable you to execute one or more shell commands before or after the following component lifecycle events: `before-install`, `before-generate`, `after-install`, `after-generate`.

+* `repositories`: A field of key/value pairs consisting of a set of helm repositories that should be added.

 * `subcomponents`: Zero or more subcomponents that help consititute the resource manifests that make up this component.
 These subcomponents have exactly the same schema as above.

 ## Examples